shrutivangari/redis-node/docs/redis-takeaways-ref.md

 ## Redis key concepts
 - Redis is single threaded
 - Commands are atomic -> a race condition will never happen

+## Redis common pitfalls - when to use what
+1.